free website stats program

 Firstly, arrange the equation as mathematical form.

-So, Decimal Fraction Aptitude tricks
+So, Decimal Fraction

 so, Decimal Fraction

-or, Aptitude tricks of Decimal Fraction where a=16.64 and b=3.36
+or, Decimal Fraction Tricks where a=16.64 and b=3.36

-or, Decimal Fraction
+so, Decimal Fraction Tricks

 Therefore, the missing number here in this equation is, 13.28.